 audition INformation

-Rehearsals begin October 23rd and will be held weekday (Monday-Friday) evenings from 7-10 pm.
+Rehearsals begin October 27th, 2025 and are generally held Monday-Friday evenings from 7-9 pm.
 A more detailed schedule will be provided once casting is finalized.
-The show runs December 1-11 (no Sunday) with performances at 7:30 pm.

 Synopsis

-Rehearsals begin October 23rd and will be held weekday (Monday-Friday) evenings from 7-10 pm.
+Rehearsals begin October 27th, 2025 and are generally held Monday-Friday evenings from 7-9 pm.
 A more detailed schedule will be provided once casting is finalized.
-The show runs December 1-11 (no Sunday) with performances at 7:30 pm.

 Synopsis